Spectral gap in random bipartite biregular graphs and applications: Main result

 asymptotically almost surely, with $\epsilon_n''\to 0$ as $n \to \infty$.
 (Note that this will be almost surely positive if $d_1>d_2$; no further information is gained if $d_1 = d_2$.) \item If $d_1 \neq d_2$, the rank of $X$ is $n$ with high probability. \end{enumerate} \end{theorem}

-\begin{remark} The problem of investigating the rank of adjacency matrices of random regular graphs is quite challenging.
-It was conjectured in \citet{costello2008} that, for $3\leq d\leq n-3$, the adjacency matrix of uniform $d$-regular graphs is not singular with high probability as $n$ grows to infinity.
-For directed $d$-regular graphs and growing $d$, this is now known to be true, following the results of \citet{cook2017} and \citet{litvak2016, litvak2017}.
-For constant $d$, \citet{litvak2018} proved that the rank is at least $n-1$ with high probability as $n$ grows to infinity.
+\begin{remark} Since the first draft of this work came out, considerable advances haven been made regarding the question of singularity of random regular graphs.
+It was conjectured in \citet*{costello2008} that, for $3\leq d\leq n-3$, the adjacency matrix of uniform $d$-regular graphs is not singular with high probability as $n$ grows to infinity.
+For directed $d$-regular graphs and growing $d$, this is now known to be true, following the results of \citet*{cook2017} and \citet*{litvak2016, litvak2017}.
+For constant degree $d$, \citet*{huang2018a,huang2018b} proved the asymptotic non-singularity of the adjacency matrix for both undirected and directed $d-$regular graphs.
+The last case can be interpreted as singularity of the adjacency matrix of random $d-$regular bipartite graph.
 To the best of our knowledge, Theorem~\ref{cor:gap_A}(iii) is the first result concerning the rank of rectangular random matrices with $d_1$ nonzero entries in each row and $d_2$ in each column. \end{remark}

-\begin{remark} The analysis of the Ihara-Bass formula for Markov matrices of bipartite biregular graph appeared before in \citet{kempton2016}.
-We have independently proven Lemma~\ref{A2B} and extracted from it more information than is given in \citet{kempton2016}, including Theorem~\ref{cor:gap_A}(iii). \end{remark}
+\begin{remark} The analysis of the Ihara-Bass formula for Markov matrices of bipartite biregular graph appeared before in \citet*{kempton2016}.
+We have independently proven Lemma~\ref{A2B} and extracted from it more information than is given in \citet*{kempton2016}, including Theorem~\ref{cor:gap_A}(iii). \end{remark}

 \begin{proof} Eqn.~\eqref{eq:quadratic_2}, describing those eigenvalues of $B$ which are neither $\pm 1$ and do not correspond to $0$ eigenvalues of $A$, is equivalent to

 where $x = \lambda^2$, $y = \xi^2$, $\alpha = d_1 - 1$, and $\beta = d_2 -1$.
 A simple discriminant calculation and analysis of Eqn.~\eqref{eq:quadratic_in_xy}, keeping in mind that $y \neq 0$, leads to a number of cases in terms of $y$: \begin{enumerate}[{Case} 1:] \item $y \in ((\sqrt{\alpha} -\sqrt{\beta})^2, (\sqrt{\alpha} + \sqrt{\beta})^2)$, i.e.\ roughly speaking, $\eta$ is in the bulk, means that $x$ is on the circle of radius $\sqrt{\alpha \beta}$ and the corresponding pair of eigenvalues $\lambda$ are on a circle of radius $(\alpha \beta)^{1/4}$.